Karjiss/linux-course/README.md

 # linux-course
-Homework reports for Linux course taught by Tero Karvinen
+Homework reports for a server management course taught by Tero Karvinen